JustinGOSSES/predictatops/README.md

 <a href="https://github.com/JustinGOSSES/predictatops/blob/master/LICENSE">MIT License</a>

+<b>Status</b>: Runs and ready for others to try, but not yet stable.

 This code is the subject of an <a href="https://github.com/JustinGOSSES/predictatops/blob/master/AAPG_Abstract_2019ACE.md">abstract</a> submitted to the AAPG ACE convention in 2019.
 Tentative slides are <a href="https://1drv.ms/p/s!Ah1GtGqFjQIMlkkCTh5OaBGSYXLp"> here</a>.

 Development was in this repo: <a href="https://github.com/JustinGOSSES/MannvilleGroup_Strat_Hackathon">MannvilleGroup_Strat_Hackathon</a> but is now moving here as the code gets cleaned and modulized.
 This project is under active development.
 A few portions of the code still only exist on MannvilleGroup_Strat_Hackathon repo at this time.
 This is a nights and weekend side project, but will continue to be developed by the main developer.